Skip to content

 Data Synchronization

-// Check if the upload URL is correctly configured in the SDK
+// Check if the upload address is correct in the SDK configuration

 [FT-SDK]FTHttpConfigManager com.demo D serverUrl ==>